amjadmajid/O_Robot/README.md

 |   RX0 |        P3.3 |
 |   TX0 |        P3.2 |

-The entire setup should look something like this, where the number of robots may differ:
+The entire setup should look something like this, where the number of ESP32s and TI RSLK MAXs may differ:

 ![Global Test Setup](global_test_setup.png)

 ## Starting everything: